Cantech Knowledge Base

 What are the Prerequisites?

 Start by configuring the firewall to allow SonarQube to run smoothly.
 You will need to open port 9000, which SonarQube uses.
 If you are using a reverse proxy, also open ports 80 and 443 for HTTP and HTTPS traffic.
-Use these commands to open the necessary ports with the Uncomplicated Firewall (UFW) and check the status:
+Use these commands to open the necessary ports with the Uncomplicated Firewall (UFW):

 Install Java (OpenJDK 11)